-In a survey covering Great Britain, 1 in 6 adults had experienced some form of ‘neurotic health problem’ in the previous week and the most common neurotic disorders were anxiety and depressive disorders (2).
+In a survey covering Great Britain, 1 in 6 adults had experienced some form of ‘neurotic health problem’ in the previous week and the most common neurotic disorders were anxiety and depressive disorders.

-The depression training programme consists of two parts.
-At the end of the part one (two-days), trainees should expect to learn:
+At the end of the workshop, trainees should expect to learn:

 - How to conceptualize depressed clients, plan a psychological treatment based on an individualised conceptualisation (i.e. the case formulation for depression).